JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 It's the little things.

 • Junior Guides Raft Camp is very popular!
-We hosted more than 200 kids in three sessions last year, and camps do sell out.
+We hosted more than 425 kids in eight sessions last year, and camps do sell out.
 Please book early!

 • Many families return year-after-year.
 Some tell us it's their favorite family vacation!